 (b) avoiding conflicts where required to do so by the general law;

-(c) managing conflicts or ensuring that the conflict is managed in accordance with legal obligations to members and other beneficiaries
+(c) managing conflicts or ensuring that the conflict is managed in accordance with legal obligations to of the Plan (Members) and other beneficiaries

 (d) ensuring that appropriate action is taken in the event of an actual or potential conflict arising;